ip-tools/python-epo-ops-client/CONTRIBUTING.md

 # Contributing

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-You can contribute in many ways:
+You can contribute in many ways.

 ## Types of Contributions